Kanegraffiti/LessonPlans/Information Technology/Week8_Information_Technology_Lesson_Plan_JSS1-3.md

 - **Subtopic:** Generations of Computers
 - **Reference Materials:** NERDC Information and Communication Technology for JSS 1; Computer Studies Textbook; Timeline of Computing Developments
 - **Instructional Materials:** Charts showing first to fifth generation computers, flashcards with key technologies (vacuum tubes, transistors, integrated circuits, microprocessors, artificial intelligence), projector with slide presentation, worksheet on generation features
-- **Entry Behaviour:** Pupils know that computers have evolved over time and can name basic computer devices.
+- **Entry Behaviour:** Students know that computers have evolved over time and can name basic computer devices.
-- **Behavioural Objectives:** By the end of the lesson, pupils will be able to:
+- **Behavioural Objectives:** By the end of the lesson, students will be able to:
   1. List the five generations of computers in chronological order.
   2. Identify the major technological component that defines each generation.
   3. Describe improvements in speed, size, storage, and reliability across generations.